-- All coaches and other support staff can identify children who may be vulnerable to extremism and respond by following safeguarding procedures with immediate effect. - All students will understand the dangers of extremism and exposure to extremist views; learning about key British values to build resilience against these views and knowing what to do if they experience them. - All parents/carers and players will know that the school has policies in place to keep young people safe from harm and that regular review systems are in place to ensure they are appropriate and effective. - To help further support our students, the staff at County Education will undertake training.
+- All tutors, coaches and other support staff are able to identify children who may be vulnerable to extremism and respond by following safeguarding procedures with immediate effect. - All students will understand the dangers of extremism and exposure to extremist views; learning about key British values to build resilience against these views and knowing what to do if they experience them. - All parents/carers and students will know that the school has policies in place to keep young people safe from harm and that regular review systems are in place to ensure they are appropriate and effective. - To help further support our students, the staff at Stockport County Football Education will undertake training on the "Prevent Duty" provided by TCG.
 This includes government advice for schools and childcare providers on preventing children and young people from being drawn into terrorism.